Book a Demo with Gloroots

 But is India the right fit for your business needs?
 Below are the benefits and challenges of outsourcing projects from the US to India.

-Benefits of Outsourcing to India
+What Are the Benefits of Outsourcing to India?

 1. Rapid Industry Growth

-India's IT outsourcing market, which began in the 1990s, is projected to reach US$74.10 billion by 2033 (from US$54.10 billion in 2024), establishing the country as a global leader
+India's IT outsourcing market, which began in the 1990s, is projected to reach US$74.10 billion by 2033 (from approximately US$55.8 billion in 2025), establishing the country as a global leader.

 2. Cost Efficiency